310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
 *Kukuku.* We of the Three Eccentrics may indeed be human, but we have been removed from the fabric of humanity.
-And perhaps, because of that, we yearn to connect with other humans.
+And that is perhaps why we yearn to connect with other humans.

 Thus neither I, Shinkai-kun, nor Hibiki-kun would ever scorn anyone.